 What types of marketing strategies have worked best for you?

 Relationship marketing – focusing on my ideal client and speaking directly to her has helped attract the types of mom entrepreneurs that really make this a dynamic and fun community of women.
-I also focus on helping people when I meet them in person and trying to make a difference for a few people rather that worrying about reaching tons of people.
-I'm finding our community grows faster, and I get more personal fulfillment when I focus on the relationship.
+I also focus on helping people when I meet them in person and trying to make a difference for a few people rather than worrying about reaching tons of people.
+I’m finding our community grows faster, and I get more personal fulfillment when I focus on the relationship.

 What’s been your biggest struggle as an entrepreneur?